Naduni18/acchehrubuntu/README.md

-MIT 3201 Individual Project - 2019
+# MIT 3201 Individual Project - 2019
-(Employee Management System for ACCHE (Pvt) Ltd.)
+## (Employee Management System for ACCHE (Pvt) Ltd.)

-Tech/framework used
+# Tech/framework used

-*This is a web application developed using Laravel 6 framework.Also it uses the following technologies , plugins, tools.
+- Item 1 This is a web application developed using Laravel 6 framework.Also it uses the following technologies , plugins, tools.
-*Laravel framework 6.0 and related plugins, package managers *Fullcalendar plugin 4
+- Item 2 Laravel framework 6.0 and related plugins, package managers *Fullcalendar plugin 4
 *Argon Dashboard v1.0.10
 *PhpSpreadsheet